IM (1989); GM (1990).

 <European Club Cup> Shirov played in the ECC in the years 1993, 1995,1996, 1998, 2002, 2003, 2004, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013 most recently for the Yugra team (2012) and Malachite (2013).
 During this time he has won individual gold and silver, 2 team golds, 4 team silvers, and 2 team bronzes.
 (6)

 <National Leagues> Shirov played board 2 for the Ural Sverdlovsk team in the Russian Premier League from 2006 until 2009 inclusive, winning 2 team golds, 1 team silver, 1 team bronze, and 2 individual golds, and two individual silvers during this period.
-He absented himself from the competition for two years before rejoining it in 2012 when he played board 2 for Yugra, and in 2013, when he played for Malakhit Ekaterinburg, winning team and individual silver (on board 4).
+He absented himself from the competition for two years before rejoining it in 2012 when he played board 2 for Yugra, and in 2013 and 2014, when he played for Malakhit Ekaterinburg, winning team and individual silver (on board 4) in 2013 and team gold and individual silver (also on board 4) in 2014.

 Other national leagues in which Shirov has participated include: